Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-In this section, we consider illustrative models that are special cases of the general setting considered in Sec. \ref{sec:general_graphs}.
-We focus on symmetric kernels, that coincide with the sparse inhomogeneous random graph models of Ref. \cite{bollobas2007phase}.
-In particular, we elaborate on the percolation probability of nodes, and determine the approximate closed-form of the survival function of SPLD between node pairs---which is asymptotically a good approximation for finite lengths in the supercritical regime, and an exact tight bound for all lengths in the subcritical regime.
+In this section, we consider network models that are important special cases of the SGRN model considered in Sec. \ref{sec:general_graphs}.
+We focus on symmetric connectivity kernels, equivalent to the sparse inhomogeneous random graph models of Ref. \onlinecite{bollobas2007phase}.
+In particular, we elaborate on the percolation probability of nodes, and the approximate closed form of the survival function of GLD between node pairs---which is asymptotically tight for finite lengths in the supercritical regime, when the network is almost surely fully connected, and for all lengths in the subcritical regime.